 Part-time faculty are provided training by the Division Chair and the Instructional Technology Specialist.
-There are seven part-time and two full-time faculty members who teach program courses in AST.
-Five of the faculty members are Quality Matters certified and one faculty member is also certified as a peer reviewer and Quality Matters administrator.
-The division chair and the Business faculty, who are both full-time with over fifteen years of teaching and program management experience, teach some of the AST related courses.
-These two faculty members along with the instructional technology specialist provide support, mentoring, and training for part-time faculty.
+There are seven part-time and two full-time faculty members who teach program courses in Administrative Support Technology.
+Five of the faculty members are Quality Matters certified and one faculty member is also certified in peer reviewer and Quality Matters administration.
+The Division Chair and the business faculty with over fifteen years of teaching and program management experience teach several of the AST related courses.
+These two faculty members along with the instructional technology specialist provide support, mentoring, and training for the part-time faculty.

 Every year during faculty orientation an educational expert provides training and faculty development for all full-time and part-time faculty.

-The college utilizes an LMS for all face-to-face and online program courses.
+The college has been utilizing LMS for all face-to-face and online program courses.
 This allowed the Division Chair who worked as an administrator of Blackboard, to provide additional support to instructors and students through the LMS.